 Benefits for nonroutine foot care include surgical treatment of structural defects or anomalies such as fractures or hammertoes.
-Benefits also include surgical removal of ingrown toenails and bunions when provided to members with specific medical diagnoses.
+Benefits also include surgical removal of ingrown toenails and bunions when provided for specific medical diagnoses.
 An injectable local anesthetic must be used in order for a foot procedure to be considered "toenail surgery".

-Routine foot care services are not covered unless the services are medically necessary for a member with specific medical diagnoses.
+Routine foot care services are not covered unless the services are medically necessary for specific medical diagnoses.